Software Asset Management Best Practices

-Much like the always-evolving world of technology in which we live, over time companies have to make adjustments to their approach with IT asset management.
-Some are moving toward a model in which ITSM (IT service management) and ITAM (IT asset management) coexist.
+Much like the always-evolving world of technology in which we live, over time, companies have to make adjustments to their approach to IT asset management.
+Some are moving toward a model in which ITSM (IT Service Management) and ITAM (IT Asset Management) coexist.

 ITSM focuses strictly on the operational phase of an IT asset's lifecycle and provides insight into asset performance.
 ITAM focuses on the entire lifecycle of the IT asset, is concerned with minimizing financial, operational, and legal risks, and is intended to lower the expenses normally incurred during that lifecycle, which may include licensing, support, and/or maintenance costs.

 ITSM is centered on the challenge of how to maximize the value and delivery of IT services, including incident management, effective change management around modifications to the IT environment within an organization, and configuration management – specifically, the relationship between IT assets.